 Selected topics on the civil engineering profession and orientation for professional practice.
 Preparation for the FE exam.
 Students must be able to submit their application for degree while enrolled in this course.
+Learning Outcomes

-Prepare students for professional and ethical aspects of employment or graduate studies.
+1. Prepare students for professional and ethical aspects of employment or graduate studies.

 Special topics in civil engineering.
 May be repeated up to 9 credits.
+Prerequisite: consent of department head.

-Students will develop knowledge related to the specific civil engineering special topic selected for study.
+1. Students will develop knowledge related to the specific civil engineering special topic selected for study.